mkonkel/AppyxNavigation/README.md

 }
 ```

 We need to
 add [AppyxNavigationContainer](https://bumble-tech.github.io/appyx/interactions/usage/?h=appyxnavigationcontainer#in-the-scope-of-appyx-navigation)
-that will handle and the navigation and render the added nodes.
+that will handle and the navigation and render the added nodes content.

 ```kotlin
 @Composable